sallem/iterative-agentic-rag/Readme.md

 * The NVIDIA NIM service is great but working on this project consumed A LOT of credits.
 Then, it has been chosen to make first tests with different services that makes the source code more "meta" level.
 LlamaIndex is made to be able to use LLMs like Grok, Ollama, NVIDIA, etc. The Iterative Agentic RAG is a class using LlamaIndex abstract classes to be able to work with different LLMs/Embeddings/Rerankers, etc.
 * LlamaIndex `SentenceSplitter` failed with a bug about "max stack size exceeded" when the document is too long, so I used a simpler function to split the texts.
 * Agentic data extraction is slow and energy consumer.
 We should add data into a vector store in order to cache data in a database without having to call a model again.
+* During development the NVIDIA API used to return 4XX errors on models.
+404 error on embedding API, "no body" error on some models, etc. For these reasons, I used Ollama embeddings as they are locally running and their size and quality are smaller than NVIDIA's.
+The quality of the results should then be greater with NVIDIA API.
+* For NVIDIA contest, I keep most of the example with NVIDIA NIM API.
+But the Iterative Agentic RAG is meant to be usable with any embedding, LLM, Reranker supported by LlamaIndex 👀
+* It is about 13 days of development since I started this contest.
+The model evaluation, prompt engineering took a lot of time.
+I really improved my methodology : First make spikes/POCs in order to test different approaches.
+Make spikes to test prompts and models.
+Then go for the real product and make the end-to-end functions/classes.
+Then improve the prompts during testing.
+LLMs are great, but we need to learn how to talk to them 😅

 ## 📁 Files